Our Mission

 Mississippi INBRE’s major effort to engage talented researchers and students in biomedical research projects is accomplished through the student pipeline.

-Mississippi INBRE has two summer programs: Research Scholars (founded in 2004) and Health Scholars (founded in 2023).
-These programs are designed to give students hands-on experience in the field of biomedical research and public health.
-Both programs are paid summer internships and have a duration of 10 weeks.
+Mississippi INBRE has two summer programs: Research Scholars (founded in 2004) and Applied Health Scholars (founded in 2022).
+These programs are designed to give students hands-on experience in biomedical research.
+Both programs are paid summer internships and have a duration of 9 weeks.
 Scholars typically begin training in late May and graduate in late July.

 There are also academic-year research opportunities available at our partner undergraduate institutions.
 To learn more, email us at msinbre@usm.edu.